com-lihaoyi/mill/docs/pages/4 - Tasks.md

 - If the files in `resourceRoot` change, it will only re-evaluate `jar` and use the cached output of `allSources` and `classFiles`

-Apart from the `foo()` call-sites which define what each targets depend on, the code within each `T {...}` wrapper is arbitrary Scala code that can compute an arbitrary result from its inputs.

 ## Different Kinds of Tasks